im-knots/the-academy/README.md

 - **Performance optimizations** for large-scale conversation analysis
 - **Export format extensions** for integration with research tools

-Please feel free to reach out about contributing to this project.
-I'd love to develop it further with collaborators who are exploring multi-agent AI systems, conversation analysis, and the MCP ecosystem.
+Please feel free to open an issue or a pull request.
+I'd love to develop The Academy further with collaborators who are exploring multi-agent AI systems, conversation analysis, and the MCP ecosystem.

 ## License